Manasseh Meyer: Biography

 Having established himself as a tycoon Meyer than turned to philanthropy.
 He gave generously to charity within and without his community.
 His works helped lay a foundation the strength of Singapore in elite education.
 He began by starting the Manasseh Meyer Trust that benefited educational institutions and was one of the major donors to Raffles College, now known as National University of Singapore, and one of the two institutions of tertiary learning that later formed the University of Malaya.

-Naturalized a British citizen, he was keen to display loyalty to the British Empire and be a public citizen.
+Naturalized as a British citizen, he was keen to display loyalty to the British Empire and be a public citizen.
 Meyer was a Municipal Commissioner from 1893 to 1900 and a member of the Currency Board.
 He also contributed generously from his fortune towards the war effort from 1915 to 1919.

 His greatest works were within the Jewish community where he was the Baghdadi Jews of Singapore's most generous benefactor.
 Jews responsible for erecting Singapore's two synagogues — Maghain Aboth Synagogue and Chesed-El Synagogue.
 Chesed-El, his personal favourite, was opened in 1905 for the use of his family and others Baghdadi Jewish families.

 Together with three other wealthy Jews, Meyer bought a large piece of land in Moulmein Road for $5,407.12 for the Jewish Cemetery.
-Meyer also bought the adjoining piece of land for $8,681.40 and, after reserving a plot for himself and his second wife, Rebecca, presented it to the community.
+Meyer also bought the adjoining piece of land for $8,681.40 and, after reserving a plot for himself and his second wife, Rebecca Mas'uda, presented it to the community.
 His wife Rebecca died in 1915.

 Sir Manasseh Meyer was created a Knight Bachelor on 1 March 1929 by the British for his generous contributions to society.
 He died on 1 July 1930 in Singapore.